Darkside (band)

 Darkside (often stylized as DARKSIDE) is an American band based in New York City.
 The band was formed in Providence, Rhode Island in 2011 by electronic musician Nicolás Jaar and multi-instrumentalist Dave Harrington, both of whom were students at Brown University at the time.
-Their debut studio album, Psychic, was released in 2013 and was followed up by Spiral, released in 2021 after a hiatus.
+Their debut studio album, Psychic, was released in 2013 and was followed up by Spiral, released in 2021 after a lengthy hiatus.

+In 2022, the band added drummer and percussionist Tlacael Esparza to its core line-up, ahead of the release of Live at Spiral House, an album consisting of improvised material recorded at the band's Los Angeles-based rehearsal space.
+Their first studio album as a trio, Nothing, was released in February 2025.

 History

-2011–2013: Origins and debut album
+2011–2014: Origins, Darkside and Psychic

 Jaar and Harrington first met while they were both students at Brown University.
 Harrington was recommended to Jaar by frequent collaborator Will Epstein when Jaar was looking for a third musician for his live band, with the three subsequently touring together to support Jaar's 2011 album Space Is Only Noise.
 On an off day during the tour, Jaar and Harrington began recording together in their Berlin hotel room for several hours until a cheap converter caused their speakers to blow, filling their room with smoke; the song would later become A1.

 Upon returning to the United States they continued to write and record together, developing their sound in Providence and New York.

-Darkside EP

 Their first release as Darkside, the three-song Darkside EP, was released on November 17, 2011 via Clown & Sunset.
 It was critically well received, receiving positive reviews from several publications, including The Fader and Resident Advisor, as well as an 8.0 from Pitchfork.
 Jaar has described the project as blues-oriented and more guitar influenced than his previous work, stating in an interview with i-D magazine that Darkside is "the closest thing to rock & roll I've ever done."
 Stereogum has described the duo's sound as "dubbed-out jazzbo junkyard fuzz."

 The duo debuted their live show in December 2011 to a sold out crowd at Music Hall of Williamsburg, stretching their three-song EP into an hour-long set.
 They also played at the 2012 SXSW festival.
 Pitchfork has credited the project with allowing Jaar to transition forward into a "proggier and more narcotic-sounding" space while still maintaining his unique aesthetic, in part due to Harrington's influence.
 The Fader also noted Harrington's contributions, stating that he "adds weight" to Jaar's signature "airy" sound.
 Darkside released their first music video in May 2012 for "A1", which was directed by Ryan Staake of Pomp&Clout and Clown & Sunset Aesthetics.